loumcnamee/strategy_pattern/README.md

 # Strategy Pattern in C++
-This repo is a working example of the strategy pattern impelemted in C++
+This repo is a working example of the strategy pattern implemented in C++

+Refer to https://en.wikipedia.org/wiki/Strategy_pattern for an explanation of this design pattern.

 ## Organization